jalshah-30/PathshalaAI/README.md

 > "How much attendance does my child have?"

-XYZ AI understands the request, identifies the user and intent, retrieves authorized information, and responds naturally.
+PathshalaAI understands the request, identifies the user and intent, retrieves authorized information, and responds naturally.

 ---

 ## 2. Solution

-XYZ AI is designed as an **AI School Copilot**, not a basic chatbot.
+PathshalaAI is designed as an **AI School Copilot**, not a basic chatbot.

 It can: